-Transsmart sends status updates for a lot of clients (i.e. track & trace a-mails) on behalf the client to the receiver of the shipment.
-To increase the deliver reliability, a SPF-record needs to be included to the DNS-settings (a network portal to simply establish a few rules).
+Transsmart sends status updates for a lot of clients (i.e. track & trace a-mails) on behalf of the client to the receiver of the shipment.
+To increase the delivery reliability, an SPF-record needs to be included in the DNS-settings (a network portal to simply establish a few rules).

 Why a SPF-record?

 It is really simple to send an email on behalf of someone else, too simple actually.
-This resulted in a numerous amount of fraudulent spam emails.
-For this reason, more and more emails are brought to halt and marked as spam by the mail server.
-Also when it is in fact not a spam email.
-To make a distinction, the receiving mail server will check if the emails are send from a authorized server.
+This resulted in a large amount of fraudulent spam emails.
+For this reason, more and more emails are brought to a halt and marked as spam by the mail server.
+Also when it is not a spam email.
+To make a distinction, the receiving mail server will check if the emails are sent from an authorized server.

 Example: